stefandecimelli/stefandecimelli.github.io/about.md

 I am blogging now, watch out!
 Time to make every thought I have available on the internet for everyone to see, because they're taking up too much space in the dome.

-Here's a list of things I like:
+I love making lists, so here's a general list of things I like:
 - Sci-Fi and Fantasy
   - especially:
     - Dune